JordanPCF/Minecraft-Diamonds-v2/README.md

 #### User Data Collection

 Interactive 3D map to record diamond data and update the Amazon DynamoDB database.
 Minecraft worlds are rendered in 16 x 16 vertical 'chunks'.
 The borders of these chunks are relevant to the spawning of correlated features such as clay/gravel patches and diamond ore.
-Four such chunks are shown here.

 Users add diamond blocks at the x-z coordinates of known diamond ore and select the blocks to enter data about the corresponding features.
 ![drawing](https://github.com/JordanPCF/Minecraft-Diamonds-v2/blob/main/assets/drawing_blocks2.png)